-Albert S. Sarte, Filipino, born 1967, has served and Treasurer of the Company since May 4, 2021 and was Vice President - Treasurer since August 2009.
+Albertito S. Sarte, Filipino, born 1967, has served as Deputy Chief Finance Officer since May 1, 2021, and as Vice President - Treasurer since August 2009.
 He is also the Treasurer of most of the Company's subsidiaries.
 Mr. Sarte served as Assistant Vice President for SMC International Treasury until June 2009.
 He graduated from the Ateneo de Manila University in 1987 with a Bachelor of Science degree in Business Management and has attended the Management Development Program of the AIM in 1995.